GROCERY RETAIL UNIFICATION

 "My son sends me recipes that he finds on Instagram...
 They are quick and easy meals."

-By understanding different online shopping behaviours, we identified how to design entry points for personalized recommendations that align with user intent—ranging from exploratory browsing to targeted searches for specific products or information.
+By understanding different online shopping behaviours, we identified how to design entry points for personalized recommendations that align with user intent — starting from exploratory browsing to targeted searches for specific products or recipe content.

-Collaborative whiteboards on Figma served as living documents that visualize stakeholder feedback and decisions regarding design, content, and system logic.
-We created these interactive boards to collaborate together with Sobeys’ marketing and Adobe teams during and after meetings—balancing feasibility with business goals.
+Collaborative whiteboards served as living documents that visualize stakeholder feedback and decisions regarding design, content, and system logic.

 Before